 Doctor of Physical Therapy

-The professional curriculum is an intensive three-year experience leading to the Doctor of Physical Therapy (DPT) degree.
+The professional curriculum is an intensive two-year, eight-month experience leading to the Doctor of Physical Therapy (DPT) degree.
 The principle focus of this professional training is to develop scientific and clinical expertise in the diagnosis and treatment of movement-related conditions.
 By integrating biomedical and physical sciences and clinical education with behavioral and social sciences, the DPT curriculum (PDF) provides students with the scientific expertise, critical thinking skills and interpersonal communication abilities necessary for effective clinical practice, comprehensive treatment design, patient advocacy, patient education and health promotion.

 Applicants for admission must have completed the following: